AET-CS/aet-cs.github.io/white/2024/ML/lessons/coordinates.md

 ![Cartesian Graph](graph-10x10.png){ width=75% }

 If you realized the computational way to solve the above problem, try to encapsulate your algorithm succinctly as a *matrix equation*.
-Spend some time on this before movin on
+Spend some time on this before moving on

 ## Part 2: Inverse Transformations